xaerochill/liquid-crystal/documentation/ROADMAP.md

 Liquid Crystal is a branch of pokecrystal with Mobile Adapter Features.
 In terms of gameplay, it floats somewhere between RBY and HGSS and takes select elements of each generation without breaking compatibility with vanilla GSC.
 Canon-wise, it takes plays after the [Gold, Silver & Crystal chapter](https://bulbapedia.bulbagarden.net/wiki/Gold,_Silver_%26_Crystal_chapter_(Adventures)).

-All Pokémon not pressent in vanilla Crystal are available:
+All Pokémon not present in vanilla Crystal are available:
 * Bulbasaur: Cerulean City Gift, Viridian Forest
 * Charmander: Route 24 Gift, Pokémon Mansion
 * Squirtle: Vermilion City Gift, Seafoam Islands